 This would be difficult to achieve considering the Utilities do not have mechanisms that allow us to consistently track customers described above.
 Furthermore, these metrics ignore a large subset of customers who also may even qualify for payment assistance or carry an additional economic need and is not formally captured as well.

 Stakeholder Response: Stakeholders want to better understand the difficulty with this reporting- discuss on 1/16.
 Stakeholders agree there are no perfect indicators, but are interested in information being reporting that would help understand who is participating in IQ SF whole building programs.

+1/16 Meeting: Did not have time to cover; follow-up in the 1/23 meeting

+Karen Lusson: Instead of arrears, perhaps a better indicator is disconnection notices